Home Bookstore Cooking Reviews Site Map

 Blessed Thistle

 One of the good side effects ( I haven't noticed any negative side effects) was a calm descending on me so maybe this does help to clean out negative emotions.
+This could be because of the red clover this mix contains.

 Dosage Recommendations (see packet, but this gives you an idea):